Oxford's new £5 congestion charge – and what it mean for drivers

 What do critics say?

-The proposal has sparked backlash — even from within the city.
+The new charge has sparked backlash — even from within the city.
 Oxford City Council, which shares transport responsibilities with the county council, has criticised the plans as “elitist” and poorly communicated.
 Some argue that it unfairly punishes those who can’t afford to live centrally or work flexibly.

 Campaigners have compared it to the ZEZ scheme, claiming it’s effectively a congestion charge “by another name” — and that it risks increasing inequality in who can access the city centre.